Fedosin/installer/docs/user/openstack/README.md

 This method allows you to attach two floating IP (FIP) addresses to endpoints in OpenShift.

-You will need to create two floating IP addresses, one to attach to the API load balancer (lb FIP), and one for openshift apps (apps FIP).
+You will need to create two floating IP addresses, one to attach to the API load balancer (lb FIP), and one for the OpenShift applications (apps FIP).
 Note that the LB FIP is the same floating IP as the one you added to your `install-config.yaml`.
 The following command is an example of how to create floating IPs:

 ```sh
 openstack floating ip create <external network>